-It is difficult to talk about a typical Turkish folk dance as each region has its own, quite distinct from the other.
+It isn’t easy to talk about a typical Turkish folk dance as each region has its own, quite distinct from the others.

 Zeybek dances can be performed with male and female dancers together however, there are parts that only male or female dancers dance.

 Most of the Zeybek dances start with a part called “strolling around”.
 The dancers move in a circle as if testing the ground and then dip and touch the ground with one knee.
 They hold their arms at their sides first, bringing them to shoulder level later on and snapping their fingers at the same time.

 The rhythm of the music can either be slow or quick.
 The musical instruments are usually shrill pipes accompanied by a drum, a lute with three double strings or two-three strings and an earthenware kettle drum.

 Greek Zeybekiko is a direct descendent of the Turkish Zeybek.
 There are similarities in the dance, but the Greek version came to Greece with the flood of Rebetiko types in the 1920s, and quickly morphed into an urban, highly individualistic dance – quite different from the more traditional, rural Turkish dance.

 Horon, or the round dance, is a traditional folk dance of the Black Sea region.
 The ancient koron-horon, originally of pagan worship, was a sacred ritual dance and was performed by men only.

 The Horon is generally danced by a chain of either men or women who form a line or semi-circle.
 The Horon has one of the most characteristic movements which is a fast shoulder shimmy (tremoulo) and a trembling of the entire body and sudden squats, which imitates the movements of a fish called the hamsi (a type of anchovy) as it swims in the sea or struggles in the nets for its life.